Sarah S. Harris, Judge

 - After getting your confirmation number, please click here to schedule an appointment online.

 Obtaining Certified Copies of Your Marriage License or Marriage Certificate

 To receive a certified copy of a marriage license issued in Macon-Bibb County:

 You may make an appointment, or mail a written request to:

 Bibb County Probate Court

 P.O.
 Box 6518

 Macon, GA 31208

 Your correspondence should include the names of both parties and the date of the ceremony.

-The fee is $10 per copy payable by money order, cash, debit card, or MasterCard and Visa.
-If the certified copies are to be mailed to the couple, there will be a $1.00 mailing fee.
+When requesting copies via mail, the fee is $11, payable by money order.
+Scheduled in-person requests are $10, payable by money order, cash, debit or credit card.
 All fees are non-refundable.
 Please note, there will be a service fee assessed to any debit card or MasterCard/Visa transaction.
 This service fee goes directly to EZ CourtPay; Probate Court’s payment processing vendor.